rayssalves/frets-client/README.md

+# Frets
-<h1>Project created to connect pet lovers with pet owners and establish a community around helping with dog care.</h1>
+<p>Project created to connect pet lovers with pet owners and establish a community around helping with dog care.</p>

 - React
 - JavaScript